myrual/pixinwallet/README.md

 The generated account keyfile is a text file with filename "xxx.pixinkey".
 Your can import the content to [mixinlight](https://mixinlight.github.io) and [mixwallet](https://github.com/over140/mixwallet)

-[Developer resource](https://github.com/awesome-mixin-network/mixin_network_sdk_resource) of Mixin Network.
+The backend server code to generate token is https://github.com/awesome-mixin-network/mixin-free-token-generator-python [Developer resource](https://github.com/awesome-mixin-network/mixin_network_sdk_resource) of Mixin Network.

 [macOS application download](https://github.com/myrual/pixinwallet/releases)